RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.artifacts/aqueduct.artifacts.numeric_artifact.md

 class NumericArtifact(BaseArtifact)
 ```

-This class represents a computed metric within the flow's DAG.
+This class represents a computed number within the flow's DAG.

-Any `@metric`-annotated python function that returns a float will
+Any `@metric`-annotated python function that returns a number
-return this class when that function is called.
+will return this class when that function is called.

+Any `@op`-annotated python function that returns a number
+will return this class when that function is called in non-lazy mode.

 **Examples**: